ideasawakened/ideasawakened.github.io/_posts/2025-12-28-delphi-community-edition-5000-revenue-limit-explained.md

 ----

-Remember, any questions, simply email Embarcadero: <a href="mailto:compliance@embarcadero.com">compliance@embarcadero.com</a>
+Remember, any questions, simply email Embarcadero: <a href="mailto:licensecompliance@embarcadero.com">licensecompliance@embarcadero.com</a>

 ## Update 2
-I took Ian Barker's advice and sent an email to the compliance team at Embarcadero on December 29, 2025 and questioned whether or not his example is valid.
+2026-01-14 I took Ian Barker's advice and sent an email to the compliance team at Embarcadero on December 29, 2025 and questioned whether or not his example is valid.
 They have not yet provided a response.
 If they do respond, I will update the post again.

+## Update 3
+2026-01-19 Compliance did respond today.
+They apologized for the delay as the email address is now <a href="mailto:Licensecompliance@embarcadero.com">licensecompliance@embarcadero.com</a>  I updated previous references in the article to the latest email address.
+I also added a usage exception tagged as ***Update 3*** to the original articte's text.

+Ian's usage example was pretty spot-on but compliance did provide some clarifications.
+My blog article's advice as originally written would have forbidden the dentist example as-provided by Ian.
+But it is allowed - _as long as it complies with the three clarifications added to Ian's example (in bold/italic) which were made by the compliance team_ which reiterates that the business can not receive direct, or indirect, benefit.
+(Basically prevent indirect benefit by not mentioning the business name or providing links to your business.)

+I would still recommend not allowing the Community Edition on your work network as that would open the door to the questions from compliance as to proper usage in a business environment.

+**Thank-you** to Embarcadero's compliance team for responding and clarifying the usage of their Community Edition in a business setting!
+It is very much appreciated and is helpful to clear up questions.
+I believe this blog article now fully answers all of the questions that I have seen raised about the Community Edition (with the possible exception of license renewals...for renewals, just register again with the same contact information.
+Also note that only the latest Community Edition can be licensed - don't expect to get an older version relicensed.)

+While I am here... the final question on Community Edition that comes up often is: when is the next version going to be released?
+There currently is no definitive answer available for that question.
+The release schedule is not yet published and internal decisions define the release date.